Auditory processing disorder (APD) makes it hard to know what people are saying.

 Trouble knowing where sounds/speech is coming from

-Conversations can be difficult in general for people with APD.
+People with APD can have a hard time with conversation.
 They’re often slow to respond to what others say.
 And if they don’t understand, they may respond in ways that don’t make sense.

 APD is controversial.
-Experts don’t agree that it’s a disorder on its own, and there are multiple definitions of it.
-But the term is still used to describe these challenges.
+Experts don’t all agree that it’s a disorder on its own, and there are multiple definitions of it.
+But the term is still used, and the difficulties are very real.

-can make it hard to pay attention when others talk.
+and vice versa.
+ADHD can cause trouble with focus, which makes it hard to pay attention when others talk.

 There are many ways to support people with APD and make it easier for them to manage the challenges.
 These include: